btframework/WCL-Lazarus-Demos/IrDA/README.md

 # IrDA Framework Demos for Lazarus

-This directory contains the **IrDA Framework** demos for **Lazarus**/**Free Pascal**.
+IrDA Framework **VCL Edition** can be used with **Lazarus**/**Free Pascal**.
+This repository contains IrDA Framework sample applications for FPC Lazarus IDE.

 ## Pre-requirements

-Pre-compiled demo libraries were built in Lazarus 2.2.6.
+Pre-compiled Lazarus libraries are built in Lazarus 2.2.6.
 To be able to run the sample applications you need Lazarus 2.2.6 with default FPC version.

 ## Full version

-Because of Lazarus License to be able to build commercial application with IrDA Framework you need its source code.
+To be able to use registered/full version of IrDA Framework with your Lazarus projects you need its source code.
 You can get it from [our site](https://www.btframework.com/irdaframework.htm).

 Please read Wireless Communication Library [EULA](https://www.btframework.com/eula.htm) before re-distributing your Lazarus application/package.
-This repository contains pre-compiled Lazarus demos for testing purpose only.
+This repository contains pre-compiled Lazarus libraries for testing purpose only.
 It can not be used in any final products.

 ## Redistributing IrDA Framework libraries from this repository